What is a flowchart?

 1. Know the purpose of your flowchart

 Before you start creating your flowchart, you need to understand why you’re making a flowchart in the first place.
 Write down the goals and results you want your flowchart to depict and identify the processes you want the diagram to explain.
 Be mindful of trying to achieve too many goals in one flowchart.
-It’s best to keep your flowchart as simple as possible to make them easily comprehensible.
+It’s best to keep your flowchart as simple as possible to make it easily comprehensible.
 If you find yourself trying to achieve too much in one diagram, consider making more than one flowchart for each process or group of information.

 2. Use a flowchart template